 Read our full review of ANA First Class on the flight from Chicago-O'Hare (ORD) to Tokyo-Haneda (HND)

-You could book this seat through ANA itself.
-United would charge you 121,000 miles for flights from the U.S. to Tokyo – each way, not round-trip.
+You could book this seat through ANA itself or use United MileagePlus miles … but they would charge you 121,000 miles for flights from the U.S. to Tokyo – each way, not round-trip.
 But you can cut that rate in half.

 How to Book: Using Virgin Atlantic Flying Club miles, you can book round-trip flights from the West Coast to Tokyo for 110,000 miles.